-[Investigation] 'Smurfing': How Russians laundered €4m in Belgium
+[Investigation] Smurfing: How Russians laundered €4m in Belgium

 The €4m case may be small, but it was part of a much bigger problem which posed a threat to the EU banking system, he added.

 Danske Bank, last year, admitted to handling €200bn in total of "suspicious" Russian money via its branch in Estonia, creating a furore which cost its CEO his job and saw its share value plunge.
-FBME Bank in Cyprus had its licence taken away.

 Leading Dutch, German, other Nordic, and Spanish banks, as well as smaller ones in Latvia, Lithuania, and Malta have faced similar fiascoes in what looks like an EU-wide pathology.